Master of Science Degree Program

 Students applying to the MS program must have the following:

-- Baccalaureate degree with a major in nursing from an NLNAC- or CCNE-accredited college or university, or an equivalent degree from a comparable foreign university
+- Bachelor’s degree with a major in nursing from an ACEN- (formally known as NLNAC) or CCNE-accredited college or university, or an equivalent degree from a comparable foreign institution

 - Official transcripts for all prior undergraduate and graduate study

-- An active United States registered nurse license required.
-Clinical agencies will require an active Maryland license.
+- An active United States registered nurse license; clinical agencies will require an active Maryland license

 - An undergraduate cumulative grade point average of at least 3.0